technowledgy/vue-h5p/README.md

 ### Events

 All events emitted by H5P are emitted by vue-h5p, event names are the H5P [event type](https://h5p.org/events), payload is the event data.

+### Slot

+You can use the default slot to render a placeholder while the content is loading.
+Slot content can be styled via the 'loading-wrapper' class.

 ## Development